olgrosTrackit/hz-portable-ser-test/README.md

 Therefore it seems to be impossible to serialize collections whose members conform to the same interface but have different implementaions.

-[4/20/19] added a third demo version based on the StreamSerializer<T> implementation.
-This implementation works as expected, but does have the nice feature of querying and indexing without deserialization of the object.
+<b>[4/20/19]</b> added a third demo version based on the StreamSerializer<T> implementation.
+This implementation works as expected, but does not have the nice feature of querying and indexing without deserialization of the object.